Rhonciscus: Systematics

-The type species of Rhonciscus is Pristipoma crocro which Fishbase still places 'within the genus Pomadasys.
+The type species of Rhonciscus is Pristipoma crocro.
 Molecular studies now suggest that Pomadasys sensu lato is paraphyletic with the Rhonciscus clade being Sister to the Haemulinae branch comprising the genera Haemulopsis, Conodon and Xenichthys.

-The genus Rhonciscus Jordan & Evermann, 1896 was revived to include the species listed above, A third species, Pomadasys branickii, has also been suggested for inclusion in this genus.

-The name Pristipoma is unavailable as its type species is Lutjanus hasta, a junior synonym of P. argenteus.
+The genus Rhonciscus Jordan & Evermann, 1896 was revived to include the species listed above, The name Pristipoma is unavailable as its type species is Lutjanus hasta, a junior synonym of P. argenteus.